 The state of Oregon continues to require that all 1099s are filed directly with the state through the online portal, iWire, when the recipient has an Oregon address.
 The deadline for filing a Form 1099-NEC is January 31, 2021.
 Don’t miss this date — a penalty of up to $25,000 can be assessed for not filing electronically, not filing the correct information, or filing late.

 Aldrich is Here to Help

 This is the first year that your business needs to file a Form 1099-NEC, and you might have questions about the process.
 Aldrich is here to help you navigate this change correctly.
-If you need more information or assistance with filing Form 1099-NEC, please contact your Aldrich Advisor.
+If you need more information, please contact your Aldrich Advisor.

 Meet the Author